 Security breaches are a real threat to every industry these days – just look at the news headlines.
-And higher education institutions are a tempting target for such attacks.
+And higher education institutions are an especially tempting target for such attacks.

-It’s imperative for schools to step up their security to ensure their data is protected.
-A good place to start is with a security risk profile, which helps schools understand the state of their security and identify any weak points that need to be addressed.
+It’s imperative for schools to step up their security activities to ensure their data is protected.
+A good place to start is with a security risk assessment, which helps schools understand the state of their security and identify any weak points that need to be addressed.

-We spoke with Vince Battista, Senior Director of IT Solutions, and Mark Relf, Manager of Information Security at Collegis Education, to learn more.
-Keep reading to hear what they have to say about security risk profiles.
+We spoke Mark Relf, Manager of Information Security at Collegis Education, to learn more.
+Keep reading to hear what he has to say about security risk assessments.

-Based on information from the Educause 2019 Information Security Almanac, 71 percent of institutions track information security metrics and 76 percent have conducted an information security risk assessment.
+Based on information from the Educause 2019 Information Security Almanac, 71 percent of institutions track information security metrics and 76 percent have conducted an cybersecurity risk assessment.

 While these numbers may sound promising, these statistics don’t reveal what, if anything, schools are doing with that information.

-For example, they don’t reveal how many are performing quarterly user reviews, testing student/faculty/staff on simulated email phishing attacks, or executing security awareness campaigns.
-These are a few examples of sustained security initiatives critical to protecting a school’s data.
+For example, they don’t reveal how many are performing quarterly user reviews, training and testing student/faculty/staff on simulated email phishing attacks or executing security awareness campaigns.
+These are a few examples of sustained security risk prevention initiatives critical to protecting a school’s data.

 Why higher ed security is so critical

 With the massive amount of sensitive student data schools accumulate, it’s imperative for higher education institutions to know their security risk.
-In fact, data breaches can translate into direct revenue loss for schools via enrollment.
+In fact, data breaches can translate into direct revenue loss for schools via enrollment and insurance premiums.

 Day-to-day operational technologies institutions rely on are also at risk.
 A security breach could halt all connectivity tools that schools rely on, from internet access and Wi-Fi to email and instant messaging.
 This type of disruption would make it difficult to even hold classes.